psychoinformatics-de/ipsy-docs/source/userdoc/accessing_medusa.rst

 And now you're on Medusa.

-It is important to have a good understanding of how to use the command line interface.
+It is important to have a good understanding of how to use the CLI.
+The `Command Line Crash Course`_ is a decent tutorial (you don't have to follow everything he says; I think flash cards is a bit excessive).
+The point of these tutorials is to learn the basics can become comfortable with the CLI.
+Everything else you can learn as you go along.

-.. todo: Find good CLI tutorial.
+.. _Command Line Crash Course: http://cli.learncodethehardway.org/book/

 Once you're comfortable with the CLI, a persistent session can be helpful; both `screen`_ and `byobu`_ are installed on Medusa for your convenience.